Chart Color Schemes

 Agnes Water hosts an older demographic, ranking in the top quartile nationwide

-Agnes Water's median age is 49 years, which is significantly higher than the Rest of Qld average of 41 and exceeds the national average of 38 years.
-The age profile shows that those aged 55-64 are particularly prominent at 19.4%, while the 25-34 group is smaller at 6.4% compared to Rest of Qld.
-This concentration of 55-64 year-olds is well above the national average of 11.2%.
-Since 2021, the 15-24 age group has grown from 6.5% to 8.0% of the population.
-Conversely, the 45-54 cohort has declined from 16.8% to 15.4%.
-By 2041, Agnes Water is expected to see notable shifts in its age composition.
-The 65-74 group will grow by 12%, reaching 613 people from 546, indicating a significant aging population dynamic with those aged 65+ comprising 56% of projected growth.
-Conversely, population declines are projected for the 55-64 and 5-14 age cohorts.
+Agnes Water's median age at 49 years is significantly higher than the Rest of Qld average of 41 years and exceeds the national average of 38 years.
+The age profile shows that those aged 55-64 are particularly prominent, making up 19.3% of the population, compared to a national average of 11.2%.
+Meanwhile, the 25-34 age group is smaller at 6.4%, compared to Rest of Qld's figure.
+From 2021 to present, the 15-24 age group has grown from 6.5% to 8.2%, while the 75-84 cohort increased from 4.2% to 5.6%.
+Conversely, the 45-54 age group has declined from 16.8% to 15.1%.
+By 2041, Agnes Water's population is expected to see notable shifts in its age composition.
+The 65-74 age group is projected to grow by 11%, reaching 613 people from 551.
+Those aged 65 and above are expected to comprise 53% of the projected growth, while populations in the 55-64 and 5-14 age groups are projected to decline.